stallboy/unityreplaykit/README.md

 * tested on ios10 beta, build on xcode8 GM

-* can not see cameraPreviewView because RPScreenRecorder.cameraPreviewView == nil
+* sometimes can not see cameraPreviewView because RPScreenRecorder.cameraPreviewView == nil，

+* sometimes cameraPreviewView locked on one frame

+  ​

   ​